tobiasschuerg/android-utilities/README.md

 For more detailed examples and advanced usage, refer to the comments in the source code.

+**Important Note:** This library uses Java 8+ APIs.
+To ensure compatibility with all Android versions, you must enable core library desugaring in your app.
+For more information, see the [official Android documentation](https://developer.android.com/studio/write/java8-support#library-desugaring).

 ## Contributing

 Contributions are welcome!